sefop/sefop-training-hub/guides/brownfield-adoption-guide.md

 ## What is a legacy system?

 A legacy system is any piece of software that is difficult to change safely — not because it is old, but because it lacks the safety mechanisms that make change possible.
-The clearest signal: **no automated tests**.
+The clearest signal: **lack of automated tests**.
 Without tests, you cannot know whether a change broke something until it breaks in production.
 This guide will help you build those mechanisms and use them to modernize a system incrementally.

 ---